 Frequently Asked Questions

-If you are an active or former patient of St. Jude Children’s Research Hospital, you should have received an annual Survivor Box.
-Please complete the Survivor Box Replacement form, and we will send you a Survivor Box within 4-6 weeks.
+If you are an active or former patient of St. Jude and you requested a Survivor Box, you should have received one.
+Please complete the Survivor Box replacement form.
+Replacements pins will be mailed out in late summer.

-If you need a replacement enamel survivor pin, please fill out the Pin Replacement form.
-We will send you a replacement in 4-6 weeks.
+If you need a replacement enamel survivor pin, please fill out the replacement form.
+Replacement pins will be mailed out in late summer.

-After reviewing the Survivors Day event, we found that only 3% of our survivors and their families were able to participate each year.
-In an effort to share the educational and memorable materials with a larger share of our survivor families, we developed the Survivor Box.
-Last year, more than 9,400 received a Survivor Box.
+After reviewing the Survivors Day event, we found that only 3% of our survivors and their families were able to take part each year.
+In an effort to honor more of our survivor families, we developed the Survivor Box.